code-null/roamingTool/Structure/data_structure_docs.md

 **Example Value(s):** ZONE_1, WORLD

 Identifier of the default zone.
 This will be used if no other specific zone was found.
-If this zone is an empty string and no other information is avaiable, it will show the empty price text, defined in the [settings]().
+If this zone is an empty string and no other information is available, it will show the empty price text, defined in the [settings]().

 ### **isHome**